khuedoan/homelab/docs/runbooks/dnsmasq.md

 ## Disabling Proxy Mode

 Certain scenarios will require this project to use a DHCP server, such as an air-gap deployment or dedicated VLAN.
-To disable proxy mode thereby using Dnsmasq as a DHCP server, modify `metal/roles/pxe_server/defaults/main.yml` and set `dhcp_proxy` to `false`
+To disable proxy mode thereby using dnsmasq as a DHCP server, modify `metal/roles/pxe_server/defaults/main.yml` and set `dhcp_proxy` to `false`